 Prompted Peculiar International AI Prize

 Now in its second year, the Prompted Peculiar – International AI Prize explores the rapidly evolving world of AI-generated imagery.
 This global competition explores the intersection of creativity and technology, inviting artists to use Artificial Intelligence as a tool to generate visual art through the act of prompting.
 The exhibition runs alongside another diverse show: 'Long Exposure: The Legacy of Prahran College'.
-Both are located upstairs at the Miner's Tavern.
-Please note there is no lift accessible available at this historic venue.
+Both are located upstairs at The Miner's Tavern.
+Please note, there is no lift accessible available at this historic venue.
 Image: Hanna Silver, I'm The Only One In Here, 2025

 Perridak Arts